 Older adults who have experienced unintentional weight loss may need foods high in nutrients and calories to restore nutritional health.

-Some foods can be energy dense and provide few nutrients, while other foods can be nutrient dense but provide little energy or calories.
-Foods for the older adult who has lost weight should target both energy and nutrient density.
+Some foods can be energy-dense and provide few nutrients, while other foods can be nutrient-dense but provide little energy or calories.
+Foods for older adults who have lost weight should target both energy and nutrient density.

 Energy-dense foods are often high in sugar and fat.
 Although a liberal fat diet may be recommended for the older adult who has lost weight, it is important that many of the energy-dense foods served to the older adult be high in protein.

 Vegetables are often nutrient-dense but energy densities for most are low.
 It is recommended that fats and sauces be added to vegetables to increase the energy densities of these foods.

 - Pasta and vegetables in cream sauce

 - Meat with gravy

 - Peanut butter